Policy management

 Begin with

 enforcement_mode: warn to observe what your policy catches without blocking agent traffic.
-Graduate to enforce after testing confirms the policy matches your expectations.Test before publishing
+Graduate to enforce after testing confirms the policy matches your expectations.Evaluate before publishing

 Always run

-smoltbot policy test before smoltbot policy publish.
-Testing against historical traces shows you the real-world impact of your policy before it affects live requests.Align mappings with card actions
+mnemom card evaluate before mnemom card publish.
+Evaluating against your agent’s tools shows you the real-world impact of your policy before it affects live requests.Align mappings with card actions

 Keep capability mappings tightly aligned with your alignment card’s